planetrl/planetrl.github.io/draft.md

 Planning is a natural and powerful approach to decision making problems with known dynamics, such as game playing and simulated robot control <dt-cite key="tassa2012mpc,silver2017alphago,moravvcik2017deepstack"></dt-cite>.
 To plan in unknown environments, the agent needs to learn the dynamics from experience.
 Learning dynamics models that are accurate enough for planning has been a long-standing challenge.
 Key difficulties include model inaccuracies, accumulating errors of multi-step predictions, failure to capture multiple possible futures, and overconfident predictions outside of the training distribution.

-Planning using learned models offers several benefits over model-free reinforcement learning.
-First, model-based planning can be more data efficient because it leverages a richer training signal and does not require propagating rewards through Bellman backups.
-Moreover, planning carries the promise of increasing performance just by increasing the computational budget for searching for actions, as shown by <dt-cite key="silver2017alphago">Silver et al.</dt-cite>.
-Finally, learned dynamics can be independent of any specific task and thus have the potential to transfer well to other tasks in the environment.

-Recent work has shown promise in learning the dynamics of simple low-dimensional environments <dt-cite key="deisenroth2011pilco,gal2016deeppilco,amos2018awareness,chua2018pets,henaff2018planbybackprop"></dt-cite>.
-However, these approaches typically assume access to the underlying state of the world and the reward function, which may not be available in practice.
-In high-dimensional environments, we would like to learn the dynamics in a compact latent space to enable fast planning.
-The success of such latent models has been limited to simple tasks such as balancing cartpoles and controlling 2-link arms from dense rewards <dt-cite key="watter2015e2c,banijamali2017rce"></dt-cite>.

 <div style="text-align:left;">
 <video class="b-lazy" data-src="assets/mp4/planet_intro.mp4" type="video/mp4" autoplay muted playsinline loop style="display: block; margin: auto; width: 100%;" ></video>
 <figcaption>